apache/spark/docs/sql-programming-guide.md

 Spark SQL supports two different methods for converting existing RDDs into SchemaRDDs.
 The first method uses reflection to infer the schema of an RDD that contains specific types of objects.
-This reflection based approach leads to more concise code and works well went the schema is known ahead of time, while you are writing your Spark application.
+This reflection based approach leads to more concise code and works well when you already know the schema while writing your Spark application.

-The second method for creating SchemaRDDs is through a programmatic interface that allows you to construct a schema and then apply it to and existing RDD.
+The second method for creating SchemaRDDs is through a programmatic interface that allows you to construct a schema and then apply it to an existing RDD.
 While this method is more verbose, it allows you to construct SchemaRDDs when the columns and their types are not known until runtime.

 ### Inferring the Schema Using Reflection